-She Roars is a culmination of my experiences working with nonprofit organizations over the past 15 years, and my understanding of exactly what it takes for a leader to become a Thought Leader.
-It is a powerful program to help you build your legacy, and endear stakeholders to join you as you change the world.
+She Roars is a culmination of my experiences working with nonprofit organizations over the past 15 years, and my understanding of exactly what it takes to become a thought leader.
+It is a powerful program to help you build your legacy and inspire stakeholders to join you as you change the world.

 She Roars isn’t a movement, it’s a revolution.
 It is the uprising of powerful women who, together, will tilt the earth on its axis and change its trajectory.

 There are more women in the nonprofit sector than ever before, which means that our expertise and energy can be harnessed to powerfully influence the next wave of social change.

 It is my deepest desire to help develop as many female thought leaders as possible by the year 2020.
 In the coming months, you will have the opportunity to participate in our She Roars Master Class, Solo Sessions or our signature 1-1 Training.
 In the meantime, be sure to share your commitment to thought leadership through our 2020 Project.

 If you think it’s time for you to roar, I would love to hear from you!

 As you ponder what thought leadership looks like for you and what it can do for your cause, I leave you with one of my favorite quotes: